 Does your group of friends enjoy drinking?
 Great.
 Everyone can bring some beer or a bottle of wine.
 Does your group of friends not enjoy drinking?
 Great.
 Everyone can bring some pop, juice, or you can make mocktails.
 All I know is, you can’t be snacking on salty treats without something to wash it down with!

 The games for the event is definitely something that should be discussed beforehand amongst your group.
 Is it a video gaming night?
 Classic board games?
 How about a murder mystery night?
+You could even play games that pay cash so you can fund your next get together!
 This is all important to know ahead of time so everyone knows what to bring or how they should dress.

 Normally, my game nights include a little bit of everything from video games and cards to trivial pursuit and dice.
 You can stick with a theme and alternate weekly or draw different games from a hat.
 Just make sure that everyone who has a game that they would like to play gets that opportunity at some point.